 This will work great with any pump of your choosing and is very low in price.

 Is a hot water recirculating pump worth it?

 Yes, a recirc pump is absolutely worth it if you are waiting several minutes for hot water.

 If your wait time for hot water is 30 seconds or under, then it probably isn’t.

-There are several reasons that make a recirculating pump worth buying:
+There are several reasons to purchase a recirculating pump:

 - You want to conserve water